darwin-op/darwin-ach-simple-demo-ros2-python/README.md

 ```

 2. Print IMU Acc Values
-Each of the values are a float
+Each of the values are a float.
+Units: m/s^2
 ```
 print("IMU: Acc = ",end='')
 print(dar.imu_acc_x, end='')